 - Many large mountain ranges surround the Atlantic Ocean as well, contributing to the high salt levels in the body of water.

-- Industrial pollution and overfishing is killing the large and diverse population in the Atlantic Ocean.
+- Industrial pollution and overfishing are killing the large and diverse population in the Atlantic Ocean.

-- Nearly all Sea Turtles choose to nest in Atlantic beach coast lines, specifically in Florida.
+- Nearly all Sea Turtles choose to nest in Atlantic beach coastlines, specifically in Florida.
 Sadly, these adorable creatures are decreasing in numbers because of climate change.
-Less male sea turtles are being born.
+Fewer male sea turtles are being born.

 - There is a lot we do not know about the underwater Mid-Atlantic Ridge mountain chain.
-Actually, we know more about Mars than the mountain chain.
+We know more about Mars than this mountain chain.

 - The Atlantic is home to a lot of firsts, including the first airplane and ship to cross a major ocean.

 Where Is the Atlantic Ocean Located on a Map?

 The Atlantic Ocean lies between Europe and Africa on the east side and North and South America on the west side.
 It extends northward to Iceland and Greenland.
 To the south, it could be said that it extends to Antarctica, but the waters around Antarctica are called the Southern Ocean.